Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 14. How long does it take?

-We will pay you promptly upon receipt on outright sales, or immediately after the sale of the item for consignments by the method of your choice.
+We will pay you promptly after a sale on outright sales, or immediately after the sale and cleared payment for consignments by the method of your choice.

 15. Do you have a shop?

-Brick & Mortar?
-No, we do not.
-We do some antique shows, but in general our business is now primarily internet based through our two antique related websites.
+You are there.
+We do not have a Brick & Mortar Shop.
+In general our business is now primarily internet based.
 We have over 1000 unique visitors to those sites per day.
 That is real traffic through the "store".
-Much more than any brick or mortar store or any typical auction house can claim.

 16. Do you make a lot of money doing this?

 No, but my consignors have.
-I have paid out close to $200,000 in checks yearly to them with no complaints.
+I pay out over $200,000 yearly in checks to them with no complaints.
 I do enjoy it most of the time and it keeps me very busy.

 We can help you sell quality Antiques